Roxanne Reid - Africa Addict

 CapeNature’s cottages at Algeria, Cederberg

-There was a sleeper couch in the living area so at a push the cottage could sleep six (though you’d need to be family or very close friends, since there’s only one bathroom).
-Both the main bedroom and the living area opened on to a large patio with a built-in braai.
+In the living area, the couches double as extra beds so at a push the cottage could sleep six (though you’d need to be family or very close friends, since there’s only one bathroom).
+Both the main bedroom and the living area open on to a large patio with a built-in braai.

 CapeNature’s cottages at Algeria, Cederberg